sigmastratum/documentation/legal/ip-policy.md

 ## 2. Open-Standard Requirement (No Proprietary Forks)

-The Sigma Runtime architecture—its definitions, invariants, schemas, and structural specifications—must remain fully **open and accessible**.
+The Sigma Runtime architecture — its definitions, invariants, schemas, and structural specifications — must remain fully **open and accessible**.

 ### Prohibited:
 - Private or closed-source forks of the **architecture specification**
-- Modified versions of SRS that are distributed under restrictive licenses
+- Modified versions of SRS distributed under restrictive licenses
 - Attempts to enclose or privatize the Standard

 ### Permitted:
 - Proprietary or commercial implementations
 - Closed-source runtimes, agents, or tools **built on top of** the open standard
-- Extensions that do not break compatibility with the canonical SRIP process
+- Extensions that maintain compatibility with the canonical SRIP process

 The Standard itself must remain open; implementations may be commercial.